Epicpkmn11/pk11.us/pages/about.md

 ## About
 Hi!
 I'm Evie, aka Pk11 or Epicpkmn11 on some older accounts.
 I'm a trans girl and I like DS(i) homebrew and just the Nintendo DSi in general, I've got DSi's in English, Japanese, and Korean.
 I know some Japanese, and I can mostly read Hangul, but not understand it unless maybe if its a direct transliteration of English.
 I mostly code in C++ since that's a language you can use for DS(i) homebrew, but I also know some Python, JavaScript, and a bit of Java.
 Below is just about every public account I have for things that I can remember:

-(btw I prefer the pronounciation /ˈɛv.i/ (エヴィー / 에비 / The E like in Egg), but don't mind it like the Pokémon Eevee since I think that's the more common way to pronouce Evie)
+(btw I prefer the pronunciation /ˈɛv.i/ (エヴィー / 에비 / The E like in Egg), but don't mind it like the Pokémon Eevee since I think that's the more common way to pronounce Evie)

 ## Social links
 (Names displayed are mostly the screen names if that differs from the actual account name)